oblaser/rpihal/readme.md

 ## GPIO Module

 > __CAUTION!__ Currently only supports models with the BCM2836, BCM2837 and BCM2837B0.
 If this software is executed on another hardware it may lead to permanent damage!
 See the [v0.2 branch](https://github.com/oblaser/rpihal/tree/v0.2) for hardware awareness.
+A [Pre-Release](https://github.com/oblaser/rpihal/releases/tag/v0.2.0-alpha) is available! :blush:
 >
 > Unexpected behaviour may be observed on alternate functions (see https://elinux.org/BCM2835_datasheet_errata#p92_to_95_.26_102_to_103).
 >